KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 Sometimes more customization is needed than what changing the imports allow.
 In those cases it will be necessary to create a configuration that is a combination of specific imports and custom Components.js.
-This requires more knowledge about the server and Components.js so we will not go deeper into this, but an example is the [config/sparql-file-storage.json](https://github.com/solid/community-server/blob/main/config/sparql-file-storage.json) configuration, which uses a file backend for internal data such as accounts, and a SPARQL backend for all standard Solid data.
+This requires more knowledge about the server and Components.js so we will not go deeper into this.
+An example is the [config/sparql-file-storage.json](https://github.com/solid/community-server/blob/main/config/sparql-file-storage.json) configuration, which uses a file backend for internal data such as accounts, and a SPARQL backend for all standard Solid data.
-This configuration is missing a few imports, and instead replaced their functionality by the objects found in the body of that configuration.
+This configuration removed a few imports, and instead replaced their functionality by the objects found in the body of that configuration.